-Each usage type defined above corresponds to the particular feature.
-Therefore, these types are limited to certain features available in the program:
+Each usage types defined above are limited to certain features available in the program:

 - Wildcards for phrases can be used only in the Subject and Body conditions or the Remove Sensitive Content action.

 - Wildcards for email addresses can be used only for the Sender or Recipient conditions.
-Additionally, you can also use them while defining recipients' email address in the blacklists.
+Additionally, you can also use them while defining recipients' email addresses in blacklists.

-Please note that you can use asterisk individually in phrases and email addresses before or after a string of characters or simultaneously in front and after a string, e.g. if you define characters with wildcards: *comp, comp*, *comp*, the following strings will be recognized: xxxxxcomp, compxxxxx, xxxxxcompxxxxx.
-Furthermore, you cannot use a wildcard inside a string of characters within phrases because it won't be recognized as a wildcard yet treated as a normal character, e.g. co*mp.
+Please note that you can use an asterisk individually in phrases and email addresses (before or after a string of characters) or use asterisks simultaneously in front and after a character string.
+For example, if you define characters with wildcards as: *comp, comp*, *comp*, the following strings will be recognized: xxxxxcomp, compxxxxx, xxxxxcompxxxxx.
+Furthermore, you cannot use a wildcard inside a string of characters within phrases because it will not be recognized as a wildcard and will be treated as a normal character, e.g. co*mp.
 However, you can use it inside email addresses, e.g. email@example.com.

 Defining wildcards for phrases

-To define wildcards for phrases in Subject or Body conditions, add these conditions to a rule, choose contains sensitive content operator and click Edit.
-Next in the Sensitive content configuration window mark the dictionary and click Open dictionary.
-In the Edit categories window hit Add on the right hand side under phrases.
-Within the New phrase editor, choose Wildcard from the phrase Type context menu and add string of characters including asterisk (Fig. 1.).
+To define wildcards for phrases in the Subject or Body conditions, add these conditions to a rule, choose the contains sensitive content operator and click Edit.
+Next, in the Sensitive content configuration window, mark any category (dictionary) and click Open dictionary.
+In the Edit categories window, click Add on the right side, under Phrases.
+In the New phrase editor, choose Wildcard from the Type drop-down menu and add a string of characters preceded or followed by an asterisk (Fig. 1.).

-To define wildcards for phrases in Remove Sensitive Content action add the action to a rule, tick the dictionary and click Edit categories.
-In the Edit categories window hit Add.
-Once the New phrase editor opens, expand the phrase Type menu and choose wildcard (Fig. 2.).
-Please be advised that the search is always performed case-insensitively.
+To define wildcards for phrases in the Remove Sensitive Content action, add this action to a rule, select (highlight) any category from the list and click Edit categories.
+In the Edit categories window, click the Add button on the right side under Phrases.
+Once the New phrase editor opens, expand the phrase Type menu and choose Wildcard (Fig. 2.).
+Please be advised that the search operation is always case-insensitive.

 Defining wildcards for email addresses

-To define wildcards in regards to email addresses in Sender and Recipient conditions add these conditions to a rule, choose matches email address operator and click Edit.
-In the Email addresses editor, enter a string of characters preceded or followed by an asterisk.
-The matching is performed case-insensitively as well.
+To define wildcards in email addresses in the Sender and Recipient conditions, add these conditions to a rule, choose the matches email address operator and click Edit.
+In the Email addresses editor enter a string of characters including an asterisk.
+The matching operation is case-insensitive.

-Log files - this article describes the diagnostic data collected during the program's operation that can be used to review any issues if the program deviates from its standard behavior.
+Log files - this article describes the diagnostic data collected during the program's operation.
+These data can be used to review any problems with the program.